Learn how to troubleshoot multi-user issues for QuickBooks Desktop for Mac:

 Step 2: Checking the Mac OS firewall settings

-- Firstly, you need to first hit a click on the apple menu to the desktop and also choose the system preferences
+- Initially, you need to click on the Apple menu on the desktop and subsequently, choose the System preferences option.

-Also, in case you spot the button to be gray than you need to hit a click on lock icon to unlock it.
+In case you spot the button to be gray then you need to click on the Lock icon to unlock it.

-- Now you need to verify that the QuickBooks server app is set to allow incoming connections
+- Now, verify that the QuickBooks server app is set to allow incoming connections.

 Read Also: How to access QuickBooks desktop remotely?